8. How & Why Was Jesus Transfigured; Matthew 17:22

 What these men actually witnessed was what the bible calls a “vision” that was created by God.

-But it is verse nine in which Jesus himself confirms that what they witness was a vision.
+But it is verse nine in which Jesus himself confirms that what they witnessed was a vision.

-Tell the vision to no man, until the Son of man be risen again from the dead.
+Tell the vision to no man, until the Son of man is risen again from the dead.
 Matt 17:9 (KJV)

 *This Page Is Under Construction.
 We Will Be Back Soon.
 Thanks